 Sophrology in Today’s Society

 More than fifty years have passed since Sophrology was first founded and it is still as relevant as it was in the 1960s.
-In fact, Sophrology is still in its infancy and has a lot of potential.
-From being a strictly medical treatment Sophrology has expanded and is now applied to various fields including sports performance and education.
+In fact, Sophrology is still in its infancy; from being a strictly medical treatment Sophrology has expanded and is now applied to various fields including sports performance and education.

 In today’s society Sophrology can be a valuable tool to help deal with stress, deal with health issues, prepare for birth, and give guidance for self-awareness and self-development.
 There is still so much more to explore about Sophrology, both in terms of Sophrology’s potential and in terms of uncovering our own inner resources.

-Professor Caycedo’s daughter Natalia carries on the work of her father; she founded Sofrocay, an association dedicated to the study and promotion of Sophrology.
+Professor Caycedo’s daughter Natalia Caycedo carries on the work of her father.
+Now a Doctor in Psychiatry and Neuropsychology who leads the International Academy of Caycedian Sophrology; she founded Sofrocay, an association dedicated to the study and promotion of Caycedian Sophrology.